Industrial

 Where this service is commonly used.

-Owner-user warehouse campuses
+Owner-user warehouse and operations facilities

-Multi-tenant warehouse shells with future expansion in view
+Multi-tenant warehouse shells with flex suites

-What owners and developers usually need to keep visible
+What warehouse owners need to keep visible in the Fulshear corridor

 What owners usually need to keep visible.